BearByte/RandomePizzaMarkII/Documents/Design Spec.md

 ###Test Flight

-I will use test flight to send my app to friends to make sure there are bugs.
+I will use test flight to send my app to friends to make sure there aren't any bugs.
 Testflight makes it easy for others to use an app in beta before it is released.

 ###Apple